Graven-Hearts/MakeGLTF/README.md

 Builds are in the repo under the "Builds" folder.<br>
 The builds are in tar format.<br>
 <br>
-Download and extract the files from the build with: tar xvf makegltf.v1.0.tar.xz<br>
+Download and extract the files from the build file.<br>
 CD into the "makeglft" folder.<br>
-The app doesn't require any further installation and should run from the command line on Ubuntu v22.04 or later.<br>
+Installation on Ubuntu v22.04 or later the app doesn't require any further installation and should run from the command line.<br>
 Installation on Linux variants the requires GLIBC v2.35 or later installed.<br>
+Installation on Windows 10 or later is just the same with no special requirements.

 ### Usage and differences from GLTF Packer
 The app works slightly different to GLTF Packer on Windows.
 The toolkit used to build the app doesn't support drag and drop.